orklann/PEP/README.md

 ## Join the community
 Join our [discord](https://discord.gg/Fvs8xS7As6) to chat with other people about PEP, or anything on PDFs.

+## Patreon
+Show your love, If you would like to show your appreciation or even help fund development, the project has a [Patreon](https://www.patreon.com/aaronelkins) page.

 ## Roadmap

 I don't have any roadmap yet, but i will publish one later at the right moment.
 I hope someone will see the potential of PEP, and donate towards it to speed up the development process.